 But, as you probably know, iOS isn't perfect.
 A poorly written application can start eating up large amounts of RAM, then refuse to give it back to the system, causing your device to start acting weird.
 This can be caused by third-party apps from the iOS App Store or even from native, built-in apps.

 You can do this step from inside the sluggish app or directly from the home screen.
+You just can't do it from the lock screen.
 Simply press-and-hold the Sleep/Wake (aka Power) button until you get to the "slide to power off" screen.

 Don't drag your finger across the slider, because as the label says, it will power off your device.
 Instead, press and hold the Home button.
 It will take a couple of seconds but you should notice one of two things happen:

-- If you began this process from an unresponsive app, the app should crash and you should be taken to the home screen.
+- If you began this process from an unresponsive app, the app should crash and it should reload right away.